 Tree care and maintenance is monitored through integrated pest management (IPM).
 This program is the integration of management strategies (including biological, cultural, use of indigenous plants, chemicals with lower toxicity to humans) into a comprehensive program for pest control.
 Therefore, our goal is to reduce the amount of and/or dependency on chemicals regulated the EPA.
 Over the last 12 years all of the chemicals applied to trees have been evaluated and changed to chemicals that carry a 'Caution' signal word on the label (as opposed to the more powerful 'Warning' or even higher level restriction).
 Learn more.

 We've also changed the way in which any chemicals are applied such that our approaches are much more highly targeted (as opposed to generic or wholesale treatment of the tree collection).
-Two specific examples of this has been the release of beneficial insects, particularly in the Pinetum, to control outbreaks of pests that can be controlled by such biological measures, and secondly by using improved injection methods that reduce the risk of airborne chemicals.
-Both of these methods have reduced the potential impact on humans.
+For example, by using improved injection methods does reduce the risk of airborne chemicals thereby reducing potential impacts on campus residents.

 Plant bed maintenance (including tree rings) is driven by our zero tolerance towards weeds.
 Pre and post-emergent weed control is used as little as possible.
 Weeds that do appear get sprayed on a selective basis to eradicate only the weeds.
 Blanket weed spraying is not done.
 Spray notices may convey the impression that spraying is extensive when in fact spraying is done on a spot basis.
 In other words, chemical is only applied to visible weeds.
 We are obligated to notify the campus community the areas that are being treated but please bear in mind that the area is not being blanketed with chemicals.